jared-richardson/doseCLIP/README.md

 regions that are likely not authentically RBP bound regions.
 ## Step 5: Counting the reads.
 Now the reads are ready to be counted.
 Count all the CLIP and SM samples in two separate iterations.
 To count the reads I use subread.
 The page for subread can be found here- https://subread.sourceforge.net/.
-The command I use is below. -T should be set to the number of threads desired to be used when running.
+The command I use is below. `-T` should be set to the number of threads desired to be used when running.
 All
 HITS-CLIP samples developed for each doseCLIP experiment should be counted together.
-The '-a' parameter should be the joined GTF file from the previous step.
+The `-a` parameter should be the joined GTF file from the previous step.
 One counts file should be produced using the GTF that was generated using only the regular CLIP samples.
 This count file should only count the regular CLIP sample reads.
 A second count file should be produced using the regular CLIP samples and the SM Input controls.
 The GTF file used for these counts should be the one that was generated using the SM Input controls and the regular CLIP samples.